bloycey/css-outliner/README.md

 Once installed simply add `?debug` to the end of your URL and refresh the page.

-You have not entered grid debugging mode and will notice red lines outlining all the HTML elements on the page.
+You have now entered grid debugging mode and will notice red lines outlining all the HTML elements on the page.

 When you're finished debugging simply remove the `?debug` from the end of the URL and refresh the page.